 Short syntax Semantics

-P: (# do #) Definition of a pattern
+P: (# E do E #) Definition of a pattern

-PP: P(# do #) Definition of a subpattern
+PP: P(# E do E #) Definition of a subpattern

-enter ...
-Specification of enter-parameters
+enter E Specification of enter-parameters

-exit ...
-Specification of exit-parameters
+exit E Specification of exit-parameters

 inner P Execute the actions in the subpattern.
 P is an optional name of an enclosing pattern.

 this(P) Denotation of this object

 this(P)[] Reference to this object

 E.P Remote name

 (E).P Computed remote name

-L: Imp In action part: labeled imperative
+L: Imp In action part: labelled imperative

-L: (# do #) In action part: labeled imperative
+L: (# E do E #) (# E do E In action part: labelled imperative (descriptor)

-leave L Terminate labeled imperative or object instance L
+leave L Terminate labelled imperative or object instance L

-restart L Goto beginning of labeled imperative or object instance L
+restart L Goto beginning of labelled imperative or object instance L

 suspend Component suspension

 E1 -> E2 Assignment imperative

-(if E then Impl else Imp 2 if) Simple if: Evaluation of E, Imp1 is executed if E is true, otherwise Imp2' is executed. 'else Imp2' is optional

-(if E // El then Impl // En then Impn else Imp if) General selection imperative: Sequential evaluation of E, E1, En.
-First Impi is executed where Ei=E If no Ei=E, then Imp is executed 'else Imp' is op- tional
+(if E // E1 then Imp1 // En then Impn else Imp if) General selection imperative: Sequential evaluation of E, E1, E En First Impi is executed where Ei=E If no Ei=E, then Imp is executed 'else Imp' is optional

-(for range repeat Imp for) Repetition imperative: Execute Imp 1range] times
+(if E then Imp1 else Imp2 if) Simple if imperative: Evaluation of E (must exit a single boolean value); Execute Imp1 if E is true; Otherwise Imp2 is executed 'else Imp2' is optional

 (for I: range repeat Imp for) Repetition imperative: I is a locally scoped integer variable within Imp.
 Execute Imp with I assigned each value in [1range]

 NONE The nil reference value

 R[i:j] Repetition slice

 R[i] Indexed repetition element

-(e1, e2,, en) Evaluation list
+(e1, e2, E, en) Evaluation list

 Please note, that the above description is by no means complete, and in some cases ambiguous.
-The ultimate reference is naturally the BETA grammar as defined in the BETA book [Madsen 93].
+The ultimate reference is naturally the BETA grammar as defined in the BETA book [MMN 93].